AndreaPrestia/Felis/README.md

 # Felis
 A light-weight web based message broker totally written in .NET based on HTTP3/QUIC.

-The Felis project is made by the **Broker** part, containing the logic for dispatching, storing and validating messages.
+The Felis project contains the logic for dispatching, storing and validating messages.
-It stores the message in a **LiteDB** storage.
+It stores the messages in a **LiteDB** database.

 **Requirements**